Nexfinity/CakeyBot-Wiki/en/auto-responder.md

 * You can't have duplicate tags with the same name
 * Auto Responders are also limited to Discord's message character limit
 * Messages sent by bots or webhooks will be ignored
+* Non-Premium servers are limited to **100 auto responders**.
+Premium servers have no cap on the number of auto responders.

 # Placeholders/Variables